rethinkdb/rethinkdb/admin/README.md

 ### Initialization

-The initialization is done in `app.coffee`.
+The initialization is done in `app.js`.

 ### Router

-The router defined in `/admin/static/coffee/router.coffee` creates all the routes.
+The router defined in `/admin/static/src/router.js` creates all the routes.

 Every time the route is changed, we will create a new view and render it.